How to Earn College Credit for Work Experience

 The CLEP is the most widely accepted credit-by-exam program, utilized by more than 2,900 colleges in the U.S. The DSST is another popular option, with more than 1,500 colleges awarding credit for DSST scores.

 Both the CLEP and DSST exams award college credit for passing scores.
 However, their tests cover different topics, and not every school accepts both exams.
-Before registering for either test, check which exams your school accepts.
+Before registering for either test, check which one your school accepts.

 CLEP vs. DSST Exams